-Officers assigned to the Medford/Somerville and Boston campuses may, at times, be designated as deputy sheriffs in Middlesex and Suffolk Counties, respectively.
-Officers assigned to the Grafton campus are also designated as special police officers in the towns of Westborough and Grafton.
+Officers on the Medford/Somerville and Boston campuses are occasionally designated as deputy sheriffs in Middlesex and Suffolk Counties.
+Additionally, officers on the Grafton campus are designated as special police officers in the town of Westborough.

 Generally, Tufts Police officers are authorized to make arrests for criminal offenses in or upon lands or structures owned, used, or occupied by the university, or in places where university business is conducted.
-This authority extends beyond the confines of the various campuses as determined by the acquisition of local special police status or deputy sheriffs' authority or by previous court decisions.
+Altogether, this authority extends beyond the confines of the four campuses through the acquisition of local special police status, deputy sheriffs' authority, or previous court decisions.

-The university police enjoy strong professional relationships with state and local law enforcement agencies.
+TUPD upholds strong professional relationships with state and local law enforcement agencies.
 Cooperative programs and information exchanges are ongoing priorities.
-Through this reporting relationship, the Tufts Police relay information to the university community on crimes that may pose a threat to students or employees on any of the campuses.
+Through these relationships, TUPD can supply information to the university community on crimes that may pose a threat to students or employees on any of the campuses.

 Operational and technical support is mutually provided when necessary.